Importing a diamond or engagement ring into the UK

 If you’ve found your way to this page you’ve probably been looking at jewellers on the high street and wondered whether there was a better alternative out there.

-The good news is that there is.
-If you look further afield than the UK, you can find better value for money and a higher quality diamond.
+The good news is that there can be.
+The best place to buy an engagement ring in the UK may not actually be in the UK.
+If you look further afield, you can often find better value for money and a higher quality diamond.

 Things to consider when importing an engagement ring into the UK